 Playing Electoral Rules by Ear: Autocratic Decision-Making

-This study draws attention from the idea of the existence of a ‘grand authoritarian plan’ in Russia to the role of small and incremental changes in transitional states.
-By comparing electoral reforms in the 1990s and the 2000-2010s, I show that the ‘self-enforcing’ democratic equilibrium was disturbed not by a long-term grand authoritarian plan, but a series of small broken rules lead to the incremental slipping into authoritarianism.
-In this paper, I trace how various gradual electoral reforms and Putin’s ability to be flexible and adjust the rules ‘by ear’ enabled him to erase electoral competition in Russia.
+This study draws attention from the idea of the existence of a “grand authoritarian plan” to the role of small and incremental changes in transitional states.
+By comparing electoral reforms in the 1990s and the 2000-2010s in Eurasia, I examine the self-enforcing democratic equilibrium and show that it was disturbed not by a long-term grand authoritarian plan, but a series of small broken rules lead to the incremental slipping into authoritarianism.
+In this paper, I trace how various gradual electoral reforms and leadership’s ability to be flexible and adjust the rules “by ear” enabled him to change electoral competition in Eurasia.

 The Puzzle of Women’s Quotas in Eurasia